Federal Reserve: Board of governors

-The chair and vice chair of the board of governors are appointed by the president from among the sitting governors.
+The chair and vice chair of the board of governors are appointed by the president of the United States from among the sitting governors.
 They both serve a four-year term and they can be renominated as many times as the president chooses, until their terms on the board of governors expire.

 List of members of the board of governors

 The current members of the board of governors are: